nmeum/git-secure-export/README.md

 which acts as a preprocessor for `git-fast-import(1)` and allows importing a previously encrypted `git-fast-export(1)` output.

-Based on these two programs, two hacky shell scripts were written which implement an ssh-based git remote helper (refer to `gitremote-helpers(7)`) for encrypting repository on the remote.
+Based on these two programs, two very hacky shell scripts were written which implement an ssh-based git remote helper (refer to `gitremote-helpers(7)`) for encrypting repository on the remote.
 The setup requires access to the remote server for installing a custom script and thus does not work with GitHub or other hosted Git solutions.

 ## Status

-Proof of concept, largely untested and likely very buggy.
+Proof of concept, largely untested and very buggy.

 ## Security